 Types of Housing

-Program Residences can be buildings owned or rented by BU Study Abroad and are typically situated in close proximity to the university campus or facilities where classes are held, and students can usually expect to live with other program participants.
+Program Residences can be buildings owned or rented by BU Study Abroad and students can usually expect to live with other program participants.

-Dorms are provided by a local university partner and located on or close to campus.
+Dorms are provided by a local university partner.
 Students can expect to experience communal living with other students, domestic or international, enrolled in the university or the study abroad program.

 Some programs arrange accommodations with host families.
 Homestays help students further develop language skills and adjust to life in a new country.
 Households chosen to participate in the program represent a wide range of incomes and situations.
 Students typically eat a number of meals with host families and in some cases receive meal stipends for additional meals.